DOAJ/doaj/README.md

   - Promotional snippet (in page sidebar): `promo.yml`

 **Make sure** to follow the indentation and line breaks of already-existing records when adding a new line or entry.

+---

+# TODO

+- [ ] Rename and harmonise base templates (`sidenav`, `data`)
+- [ ] Add a promo post category so we can target content for specific pages
+- [ ] Finish inputting data in `volunteers.yml`
+- [ ] Add & style bio photos for `team.yml` + `team-ambassadors.md`
+- [ ] Add appropriate Paypal forms for each page of the Support section
+- [ ] Create Footer content pages (legal / admin pages)
+- [ ] Create Thank you pages (application form, Paypal support form)
+- [ ] Check content for broken or missing links, typos
+- [ ] Review all content with the team with Hypothesis & update text
+- [ ] Run HTML5 validator on all pages & fix errors
+- [ ] Run Lighthouse’s automated a11y tests on all pages & fix errors